sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     ```

 6. Create env file for Interface
-   The github code for the interface service does not need to be downloaded.
-As a guide, add the repository link: https://github.com/ELEVATE-Project/interface-service.git.
-If you have already cloned the repository, follow the commands below.
+   The [link](https://github.com/ELEVATE-Project/interface-service.git) to the interface-service repository has been provided for your reference:

     ```bash
-    $ cd ../../interface-service/src
-    $ sudo nano .env
-    ```

-    If the repository isn't cloned, make a interface-service folder and a.env file.

-    ```bash
-    $ cd ../../
+    $ cd /elevate/backend
-    $ mkdir interface-service
-    $ sudo nano .env
+    $ sudo nano interface_env
     ```

     Copy-paste the following env variables to the .env file: